-The YNC has been providing excellent programming about the natural history of Nova Scotia since 2006.
+The YNC has been providing fun immersive programming about the natural history of Nova Scotia since 2006.

-“The Young Naturalists Club of Nova Scotia is an immersive natural history club for youth and families that promotes the appreciation and conservation of nature.
-The Club creates opportunities to develop natural history skills and knowledge through interactions with adult naturalists and hands-on learning experiences.
-The organization connects members of the adult natural history community with young people interested in nature in order to foster youngsters’ passion for nature.
-Positive experiences in nature, and a shared excitement about the natural world, lead to the development of a life-long conservation ethic.”
+“The Young Naturalists Club is an immersive natural history club for youth and families that promotes the appreciation and conservation of nature.
+We create opportunities to develop natural history skills and knowledge through interactions with adult naturalists and hands-on learning experiences.
+By getting youth and their families outside and connecting them with members of the adult natural history community, we foster a passion for nature and greater understanding of nature’s value.
+We believe that positive experiences in nature and a shared excitement about the natural world lead to the development of a life-long conservation ethic.”

 How We Work:

-The Club delivers on its promise through offering monthly, outdoor field trips in communities in Nova Scotia.
-On field trips, members get out into nature on guided walks, lead by local natural history experts.
-The focus in on learning about natural history… the species, ecosystem, and natural features of our province.
+The YNC delivers on its promise through offering monthly outdoor field trips in communities across Nova Scotia.
+On field trips, members “get out into nature” on guided walks, lead by local natural history experts.
+The focus in on learning about natural history… the species, ecosystems, and natural features of our province.

 The YNC fills a vital niche in Nova Scotia.
-Much of the knowledge about our natural world is being lost, and is often not taught in schools.
+Much of the knowledge about our natural world is being lost, and many natural history topics are not taught in school.
 By connecting adult naturalists with expertise in natural history with today’s youth, we are passing on important, age-old wisdom, as well as inspiring excitement about nature in a new generation.
 Instilling a passion for nature at a young age will help cultivate a sense of caring and connectedness to our natural world, and will encourage a love of being active outdoors.
-Youth that attend the YNC and similar nature clubs may go on to careers in the natural sciences, become informed policy makers, or develop a life-long interest in natural history that benefits nature conservation for generations to come.
+Youth that attend YNC events may go on to careers in the natural sciences, become informed policy makers, or develop a life-long interest in natural history that benefits nature conservation for generations to come.
 Families that attend YNC events often learn about natural areas in their communities that they can visit in the future, connecting them to place and community.

-The YNC is a not-for-profit organization, and a registered charity.
-It is guided by a board of directors, and managed by a provincial coordinator.
-Read more of our guiding principles and the risk management policies we have in place to protect families, youth participants, and volunteers, and check out our yearly AGM proceedings.
-Each Chapter is lead by one or more local volunteers leaders.
-We are always grateful for new volunteers, and donations to support our work!
+The YNC is a not-for-profit organization and a registered charity.
+We are guided by a board of directors and managed by a provincial coordinator.
+Read more about the guiding principles and risk management policies we have in place to protect families, youth participants, and volunteers, and check out our yearly AGM proceedings for more about how we operate.

 Karen McKendry (President/Chair)